pivot-access-ltd/bma-offline-docs/src/disk-erasure.md

 Same as Standard erase but only targets the first 1 MB and the last 1 MB of each disk.
 This removes the partition tables and/or superblock from the disk, making data recovery difficult but not impossible.

+<a href="#heading--about-erasure-order-of-preference"><h2 id="heading--about-erasure-order-of-preference">About erasure order of preference</h2></a>

+If all three options are checked when the machine is released the following order of preference is applied:

+1. Use 'secure erase' if the disk supports it
+2. If it does not then use 'quick erase'

 rad-begin   /deb/2.9/ui  /snap/2.9/ui  /snap/3.0/ui /deb/3.0/ui
 <a href="#heading--how-to-set-default-erasure-configuration"><h2 id="heading--how-to-set-default-erasure-configuration">How to set the default erasure configuration</h2></a>